felixmachan/udemy-price-checker/README.md

 If after all these steps the script still fails inside your LXC, consider testing on a lightweight VM or a physical machine to isolate LXC-specific issues.

+## ⚙️ Compatibility
+The script is designed to run smoothly on both Linux and Windows environments.
+To ensure compatibility, it attempts to launch the browser from multiple common executable paths in sequence:

+`/usr/bin/chromium` (default Chromium path on Linux)

+`C:/Program Files/Google/Chrome/Application/chrome.exe` (default Chrome path on Windows)

+If none of these paths work, it falls back to Puppeteer’s bundled Chromium version.

+This fallback mechanism is built into the code to make sure the script works out-of-the-box on different operating systems without requiring manual configuration.

 ## 📬 Email Preview